OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 The following items apply to all distributions:

 * Since OpenNebula 4.14 there is a new monitoring probe that gets information about PCI devices.
 By default it retrieves all the PCI devices in a host.
-To limit the PCI devices that it gets info and appear in ``onehost show`` refer to :ref:`kvm_pci_passthrough`.
+To limit the PCI devices for which it gets info and appear in ``onehost show`` refer to :ref:`kvm_pci_passthrough`.
-* When using qcow2 storage drivers you can make sure that the data is written to disk when doing snapshots setting its ``cache`` parameter to ``writethrough``.
+* When using qcow2 storage drivers you can make sure that the data is written to disk when doing snapshots setting the ``cache`` parameter to ``writethrough``.
 This change will make writes slower than other cache modes but safer.
 To do this edit the file ``/etc/one/vmm_exec/vmm_exec_kvm.conf`` and change the line for ``DISK``:

 .. code::